 - Other Safe Computing Tips

-There are millions of computer infections that exist for all operating systems, including Windows, Mac OS X, Android, and iOS.
+There are millions of computer infections that exist for all operating systems, including Windows, macOS, Android, and iOS.
 Any device connected to the internet is at potential risk.
-Anti-virus software provides the necessary protection from these infections by monitoring your computer files.
-Anti-virus software should be used by any device accessing the internet.
+Antivirus software provides the necessary protection from these infections by monitoring your computer files.
+Antivirus software should be used by any device accessing the internet.

-Weber State University computers will be running System Center Endpoint Protection as their anti-virus.
-The University does not provide an anti-virus for personally owned devices, but we do have recommendations:
+Weber State University computers will be running CrowdStrike Sensor as their antivirus.
+The University does not provide an antivirus for personally-owned devices but recommends the following:

-- For Windows computers, WSU recommends Microsoft Security Essentials
+- For Windows computers, the IT Service Desk recommends Microsoft Defender Antivirus